 Advertise Lake Vacation Rentals

 In 1983 the US Army Corps of Engineers completed the Warm Springs Dam, and the almost limitless recreation opportunities of Sonoma County California expanded to include Lake Sonoma.
-With its fantastic fishing, boating, and water sports and the beauty of the surrounding wine country, Lake Sonoma is truly a vacation destination.
+With its fantastic fishing, boating, and water sports and the beauty of the surrounding wine country, the 2700-acre Lake Sonoma is truly a vacation destination.

 Construction on the Warm Springs Dam began in 1975 and was completed 1983.
-The earth fill dam was built in the Dry Creek Valley at the confluence of Warm Springs Creek and Dry Creek which is a tributary of the Russian River.
+The earth fill dam was built in the Dry Creek Valley at the confluence of Warm Springs Creek and Dry Creek - a tributary of the Russian River.
 Lake Sonoma, the resulting impoundment, was built for flood control, irrigation, water for municipalities and recreation.
 Water levels in Lake Sonoma fluctuate based on the amount of winter precipitation and Russian River inflows, so check current lake levels before your visit.

 The dam blocks the migration of some of the native steelhead trout and Coho salmon.
 To replace some of the lost fish, the California Department of Fish and Game operates the Congressman Don Clausen Fish Hatchery behind the dam on Lake Sonoma.
-The hatchery raises Steelhead yearlings along with Chinook and silver salmon.
+The hatchery raises steelhead yearlings along with Chinook and silver salmon.

 Lake Sonoma is best known for its largemouth bass fishing.
 The lake also has healthy populations of smallmouth bass, black crappie, redear sunfish, Sacramento perch, and channel catfish.
 The submerged trees from the flooding of the lake provide excellent fish habitat.

-There are boat ramps and a marina, and visitors to Lake Sonoma can explore the water from a canoe, sailboat, or motorboat.
+There are boat ramps and a marina; visitors to Lake Sonoma can explore the water from a canoe, sailboat, or motorboat.
 Water skiing is also popular on the lake, but only in specified areas.
 There are some boat-in campsites, campgrounds, and primitive camping along some of the trails.
 There are almost 40 miles of trails near Lake Sonoma for hiking, biking, and horseback riding, including a trail to the Lake Sonoma Overlook.
 The overlook offers an almost 360 degree view of Lake Sonoma and the Dry Creek Valley.

 Feral pigs left over from the early European American settlers live in the area around Lake Sonoma.
 Hunting, including archery, for the pigs along with deer and turkey is allowed in the Lake Sonoma Wildlife Area.
 Made up of 8,000 acres of oak woodland surrounding the lake, the Wildlife Area is a joint venture of the US Army Corps of Engineers and the California Department of Fish and Game.
 Peregrine Falcons have also been sighted near the lake.
 In addition to the wildlife, there are beautiful wildflowers from early spring to early summer.
 Lupines, Indian pink, and California poppies all put on a show.